-- (1) When an insurer elects to pay supplemental disability due a worker with multiple jobs at the time of injury, reimbursement of the supplemental amount shall be made by the director quarterly, after receipt and approval of documentation of compensation paid by the insurer or the third party administrator.
-The director will reimburse the insurer, in care of a third party administrator, if applicable. - (2) Requests for reimbursement must be submitted on Form 3504, "Supplemental Disability Benefits Quarterly Reimbursement Request," and must include, but may not be limited to: - (a) Identification and address of the insurer responsible for processing the claim; - (b) The worker's name, WCD file number, date of injury, social security number, and the insurer claim number; - (c) Whether the claim is disabling or nondisabling; - (d) The primary and secondary employer's legal names; - (e) The primary and secondary employer's WCD registration numbers; - (f) The weekly wage of all jobs at the time of the injury separated by employer; - (g) The dates for the period(s) of supplemental disability due and payable to the worker.
-Dates must be inclusive (e.g., 1-16-02 through 1-26-02); - (h) The amount of supplemental disability paid for the periods in (2)(g); - (i) The quarter and year in which the payment was made; - (i) A signed payment certification statement verifying the payments; and - (k) Any other information required by the director. - (3) In addition to the supplemental disability reimbursement, the division shall calculate and the insurer shall be paid an administrative fee based on the annual claim processing administrative cost factor, as published in Bulletin 316. - (4) Periodically the division will audit the physical file of the insurer responsible for processing the claim to validate the amount reimbursed.
-Reimbursement will be disallowed and repayment will be required if, upon such audit, it is found: - (a) Payments exceeded statutory amounts due, excluding reasonable overpayments, as determined by the division; - (b) Compensation has been paid as a result of untimely or inaccurate claims processing; or - (c) Payments of compensation have not been documented, as required by OAR 436-050.
+(1) When an insurer elects to pay supplemental disability due a worker with multiple jobs at the time of injury, the director shall pay reimbursement of the supplemental amount shall be made by the director quarterly, after receipt and approval of documentation of compensation paid

+- (2) Requests for reimbursement must be submitted on Form 3504, "Supplemental Disability Benefits Quarterly Reimbursement Request," and must include at least, but may not be limited to: - (a) Identification and address of the insurer responsible for processing the claim; - (b) The worker's name, WCD file number, date of injury, social security number, and the insurer claim number; - (c) Whether the claim is disabling or nondisabling; - (d) The primary and secondary employer's legal names; - (e) The primary and secondary employer's WCD registration numbers; - (f) The weekly wage of all jobs at the time of the injury separated by employer; - (g) The dates for the period(s) of supplemental disability due and payable to the worker.
+Dates must be inclusive (e.g., 1-16-02 through 1-26-02); - (h) The amount of supplemental disability paid for the periods in (2)(g); - (i) The quarter and year in which the payment was made; - (j) A signed payment certification statement verifying the payments; and - (k) Any other information the director requires. required by the director. - (3) In addition to the supplemental disability reimbursement, the division shall calculate and the insurer shall be paid an administrative fee based on the annual claim processing administrative cost factor, as published in Bulletin 316. - (4) Periodically the division will audit the physical file of the insurer responsible for processing the claim to validate the amount reimbursed.
+Reimbursement will be disallowed and repayment will be required if, upon such audit, it is found: - (a) Payments exceeded statutory amounts due, excluding reasonable overpayments, as determined by the division; - (b) Compensation has been paid as a result of untimely or inaccurate claims processing; or - (c) Payments of compensation have not been documented, as required by OAR 436-050. - (5) Supplemental disability benefits due subject workers of an employer who is in a noncomplying status as defined in ORS 656.052 are not eligible for separate reimbursement under this rule, but remain a cost recoverable from the employer as provided by ORS 656.054(2). - (6) Claim Dispositions or Stipulated Settlements, under ORS 656.236 or 656.289 which include amounts for supplemental disability benefits due to multiple jobs, are not eligible to receive reimbursement from the Workers' Benefit Fund unless made with the prior written approval of the director. - (a) Requests for written approval of proposed dispositions must include: - (A) A copy of the proposed disposition or settlement that which specifies the amount of the proposed contribution to be made from the Workers' Benefit Fund;

-- (5) Supplemental disability benefits due subject workers of an employer who is in a noncomplying status as defined in ORS 656.052 are not eligible for separate reimbursement under this rule, but remain a cost recoverable from the employer as provided by ORS 656.054(3)(2). - (6) Claim Dispositions or Stipulated Settlements, under ORS 656.236 or 656.289 which include amounts for supplemental disability benefits due to multiple jobs, are not eligible to receive reimbursement from the Workers' Benefit Fund unless made with the prior written approval of the director. - (a) Requests for written approval of proposed dispositions must include: - (A) A copy of the proposed disposition or settlement which specifies the amount of the proposed contribution to be made from the Workers' Benefit Fund; - (B) A statement from the insurer indicating how the amount of the contribution was calculated; and - (C) Any other information required by the director. - (b) The director will not approve the disposition for reimbursement if the proposed contribution exceeds a reasonable projection of that claim's future liability to the Workers' Benefit Fund.
+- (B) A statement from the insurer indicating how the amount of the contribution was calculated; and - (C) Any other information required by the director. - (b) The director will not approve the disposition for reimbursement if the proposed contribution exceeds a reasonable projection of that claim's future liability to the Workers' Benefit Fund.

 Stat.
-Auth: ORS656.704, 656.726(4), and section 3 (5)(a), chapter 865, Oregon Laws 2001 Stat.
-Impltd: ORS656.210, 656.704, and 656.726(4) Hist: Amended 12/5/05 as WCD Admin.
+Auth: ORS 656.704, 656.726(4) Stat.
+Impltd: ORS 656.210, 656.704, and 656.726(4) Hist: Amended 12/5/05 as WCD Admin.
 Order 05-077, eff.
 1/1/06 Amended 12/15/08 as WCD Admin.
 Order 08-065, eff.
-1/1/09
+1/1/09 Amended 12-1-2009 as WCD Admin.
+Order 09-057, eff.
+1-1-2010